 Purpose of the new development:

 Currently, there are no relevant ISO 20022 messages that could perform the task of documentary credit issuance, amendment, presentation, presentation and response, payment and closure.
 Although MT category 7 messages can be used for Documenary Credit information exchange, they are limited in scalability and flexibiliy compared to ISO 20022 and typically do not have correspondent APIs for STP.
 Besides, MT messages can only be used within the SWIFT network, so for those market participant who transmit information outside SWIFT network, only proprietary messages can be used, thus greatly increaing the cost of interconnection.
 Thus comes the need of developing ISO 20022 Documentary Credit messages.
-Developing the new sets of messages not only helps to fill the existing gap and enhances the implementation of ISO 20022 in documentary credit, but also satifies banks’ needs of automatic processing and compliance screening with the structured and rich fields of ISO 20022 messages.
+Developing the new sets of messages not only helps to fill the existing gap and enhances the implementation of ISO 20022 in documentary credit, but also satisfies banks’ needs of automatic processing and compliance screening with the structured and rich fields of ISO 20022 messages.
 Thus, CIPS decides to pursue standardized and transparent messages to better manage the system.

 Generic benefits to the industry are highlighted as follows: